-Resource classes (categories, types...)
+Resource classes (types)

-- Classes are resources that represent a type of similar resources, which are the individuals in the class - e.g., dbpedia:Person, schema:Person, foaf:Person - belonging to a class is expressed by rdf:type: <RDF individual> rdf:type <RDFS class> . <RDF individual> a <RDFS class> . - an individual can belong to several classes (usually!) - an RDFS class is defined as a resource that is the object of an rdf:type predicate (→ entailment) - every RDFS class has rdf:type rdfs:Class - By convention, classes are named with an upper-case initial letter, properties with lower-case initial letters...
+- Classes are resources that represent a type of similar resources, which are the individuals in the class - e.g., dbpedia:Person, schema:Person, foaf:Person - belonging to a class is expressed by rdf:type: <RDF individual> rdf:type <RDFS class> . <RDF individual> a <RDFS class> . - an individual can belong to several classes (this is common!) - By convention, classes are named with an upper-case initial letter, properties with lower-case initial letters...

-Resource classes (categories, types...)
+Resource classes (types)